 NBA Odds, Expert Picks, Predictions: Thursday’s Best Bets

-- Check out their picks below.
+- Check out their picks and analysis below.

 NBA Odds & Picks

 Celtics vs. Mavericks Spread

 Andrew O’Connor-Watts: I like what I’m seeing from the Mavs lately.
 It’s hard not to when a team is on a seven-game winning streak, albeit against some lackluster competition (three games have been against the Rockets).